Myrmecia erecta

-Myrmecia erecta is an Australian bull ant species apart of the genus Myrmecia.
-They are native to Australia.
+Myrmecia erecta is an Australian bull ant species, a part of the genus Myrmecia.
+They are endemic to Australia.
 They are mainly distributed in South Australia and the surrounding areas of the state.

 Most of the body of the species is a brown colour.
 However, the mandibles, legs and antennae are of a lighter shade of brown.
 The thorax of the Myrmecia erecta is a black colour.
 They are slightly similar to the Jack jumper ant.